 A Family Adventure and 'Trip of a Lifetime' in Peru

 Sometimes it seems like planning a family outing just to go down the street can be a struggle.
-Thinking about a family trip to Latin America, one with the whole gang in tow, can feel daunting.
+Thinking about a family trip to South America or Central America, one with the whole gang in tow, can feel daunting.
 But it’s certainly not impossible.
 In fact, it doesn’t have to be stressful for you at all if you travel with us!

 Peru was the just right balance of adventure, culture, and activities each day for our family.
 There was something for both adults and kids.
 The weather was perfect and great accommodations for families.